aledmlksc/MATLAB-Project-Stellar-Motion/README.md

 # MATLAB-Project-Stellar-Motion
-Calculating the speed of the "" star relative to Earth (using the hydrogen-alpha wavelength of the star, and by calculating the redshift factor) on MATLAB
+Calculating the speed of the "HD 94028" star relative to Earth (using the hydrogen-alpha wavelength of the star, and by calculating the redshift factor) on MATLAB